Survivor România 2021: Contestants

 Former artistic gymnast, Ana Porgras and Sindy Szász dropped out before the game began.
 Porgras was replaced by dancer Elena Marin and Szász by singer Mellina Dumitru.
 Porgras eventually returned on Day 26 and Szász on Day 48.

 During the game, seventeen new contestants joined the remaining original contestants.

+On Week 20, the thirteen remaining players merged but despite living on the same beach, tribes would still be split, competing against each other in challenges and fending for themselves, in a similar vein to the One World twist from the American version.
+The individual phase of the game occurred with 6 players left.

+Future appearances

+Roxana Nemeș, Ana Porgras, Cătălin Moroșanu, Ionuț "Jador" Dumitrache, Sorin Pușcașu, Elena Marin, Maria Chițu and Edmond Zannidache competed on Survivor România All Stars.
+Zannidache returned on Season 4 to serve as a mentor alongside Alex Delea, Elena Chiriac and Oana Ciocan.